joe-watkins/accessibility-testing-mcp/README.md

   - Returns detailed violation reports with remediation guidance
   - Optional filtering by WCAG level (A, AA, AAA)

+- **`analyze_url_json`**: Run axe-core accessibility tests on any URL with JSON output
+  - Same functionality as `analyze_url`
+  - Returns only violations in raw JSON format
+  - Perfect for machine processing or integration with other tools

 - **`analyze_html`**: Test raw HTML content for accessibility issues
   - Perfect for testing components or HTML snippets
   - Same comprehensive reporting as URL analysis

+- **`analyze_html_json`**: Test raw HTML content with JSON output
+  - Same functionality as `analyze_html`
+  - Returns only violations in raw JSON format
+  - Perfect for machine processing or integration with other tools

 - **`get_rules`**: Get information about all available axe-core rules
   - View all accessibility rules